aaronengland/quiz_builder/README.md

 2. **JSON prompt strategy** - Rather than using Bedrock's tool_use for structured output, the prompt explicitly requests JSON and the backend strips markdown code fences if present.
 Simpler and sufficient for this format.

-3. **SQLite for persistence** - Eliminates external dependencies while demonstrating proper ORM usage and relational modeling.
-Switching to PostgreSQL only requires changing the connection string.
+3. **SQLite for persistence** - SQLite was chosen for this MVP for several reasons:
+   - **Zero infrastructure** - No external database server to provision, configure, or pay for.
+The database is a single file that lives alongside the application.
+   - **Self-contained demo** - A reviewer can clone the repo, install dependencies, and run the app immediately without setting up a database service.
+   - **Sufficient for the use case** - This is a single-user quiz app with low write volume.
+SQLite handles concurrent reads well and the write pattern (one quiz generation at a time) avoids SQLite's single-writer limitation.
+   - **Proper ORM usage** - Despite using SQLite, the app uses SQLAlchemy with relational models, foreign keys, and cascading deletes, demonstrating production-grade data modeling.
+   - **Easy migration path** - Switching to PostgreSQL (e.g., Amazon RDS) only requires changing the `DATABASE_URL` connection string in the environment.
+No code changes needed because SQLAlchemy abstracts the database engine.
+This would be the natural next step if the app needed to support multiple concurrent users or persistent storage across container restarts.

 4. **Session storage for results** - After submission, the full result is stored in `sessionStorage` so the results page loads instantly without an extra API call.